 Separate service for each building is included.
 Pipe sized per as-built drawings.
-Install storm pipe, inlets and manholes, as required for proper drainage
+Install storm pipe, inlets and manholes, as required for proper drainage and to avoid ponding.
+Storm system installation anticipates future use of the site.

 Install electrical ductbank with empty conduit and pull lines from transformer to within 5' of buildings.
 Separate service for each building is included.